igorkamyshev/farfetched/apps/website/docs/statements/render_as_you_fetch.md

 > Watch ["Goodbuy, useEffect"](https://www.youtube.com/watch?v=HPoC-k7Rxwo) talk by David Khourshid, he gave a great explanation of this idea.

 We believe that data should be the primary entity in any application, so view can relate to the data.
 It means, application must fetch remote data on some application events and **not on render**.
-Rendering proccess it is a impelemntation detail of a view libraries and frameworks, it should not be part of your application logic.
+Rendering process it is a implementation detail of a view libraries and frameworks, it should not be part of your application logic.
 Relying on render process makes application logic more brittle, than it should be and introduces new problems.
 If you ever had to hack around React's `useEffect` with refs or by adding more dependencies than its handler needs - you know what this all about.

 > Note.
 Future version of React documentation [advices the same approach](https://beta.reactjs.org/learn/you-might-not-need-an-effect#fetching-data).